pulse2percept/pulse2percept/doc/topics/models.rst

 **touches_edge**
     Whether the support reaches the simulated field boundary.

-A frame with no positive brightness has no phosphene: its brightness, area and component count are zero, and the quantities that would place or shape a phosphene are ``NaN`` rather than a phantom blob at the origin.
+A frame without positive brightness has no phosphene: brightness, area and component count are zero, and position and shape are ``NaN``.

 Multiple components and clipping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Model output is not always one tidy phosphene. ``n_components`` counts the
+Model output need not form a single connected phosphene. ``n_components``
+counts the disconnected suprathreshold regions; the largest is not selected,
-disconnected suprathreshold regions, and every other measurement describes the
+and every other measurement describes the combined support.
+An ``elongation``
-*whole* support: pulse2percept does not quietly keep the largest blob and
-throw the rest away.
-An ``elongation`` of 4 can mean one stretched phosphene
-or two round ones far apart, and ``n_components`` is what tells them apart.
+of 4 is consistent with one elongated phosphene or with two round ones some
+distance apart, which ``n_components`` distinguishes.

-``touches_edge`` warns that the support runs into the border of the simulated
+``touches_edge`` flags support reaching the border of the simulated visual
-visual field.
-When it is True, area, diameter, axes, centroid and integrated
-brightness describe only the part of the percept the simulation covers.
-No
+field.
+Where it is True, the measurements describe only the portion inside the
-extrapolation is attempted; widen the model's ``xrange``/``yrange`` if you
+field, and no extrapolation is performed.
+Widen the model's ``xrange`` and
-need the whole thing.
+``yrange`` to capture the full percept.

 Temporal percepts
 ~~~~~~~~~~~~~~~~~

-Every frame is measured independently, and each measurement is also available as an array over frames:
+Frames are measured independently, and each measurement is also available as an array over frames:

 .. code-block:: python

     metrics = percept.measure()

     metrics.integrated_brightness  # one value per frame
-    metrics.peak_frame        # frame with the most integrated brightness metrics.peak              # that frame's measurements
+    metrics.peak_frame             # index of the brightest frame metrics.peak                   # that frame's measurements

-``peak_frame`` ranks frames by integrated positive brightness, taking the earliest of any tie.
-When each frame occurred stays where it was, in ``percept.time``; measurement adds no time integration or duration metrics.
+``peak_frame`` ranks frames by integrated positive brightness, taking the earliest on a tie.
+Frame timing remains in ``percept.time``; no time integration or duration metrics are computed.

 Scope
 ~~~~~

-These are measurements of a modeled percept *image*.
+These measurements describe the modeled percept *image*.
 They do not estimate
 visual acuity, phosphene discriminability, pairwise separability, behavioral
-resolution, or object-recognition performance --- those are psychophysical
+resolution, or object-recognition performance.
-questions that a picture of a percept does not answer.

-``measure()`` applies to model-produced brightness percepts, and raises for
+``measure()`` applies to model-produced brightness percepts and raises for the
-the RGB percepts scene composition returns, whose values are display
+RGB percepts returned by scene composition, whose values are display
-intensities rather than perceived brightness.
-Positions and sizes are reported
+intensities.
+Positions and sizes are in degrees of visual angle, so the percept
-in degrees of visual angle, so the percept must have been built on a real
+must have been built on a
-:py:class:`~pulse2percept.topography.Grid2D`; a percept carrying bare image
+:py:class:`~pulse2percept.topography.Grid2D`; a percept holding bare pixel
-pixel indices is rejected rather than measured as though pixels were degrees.
+indices is rejected.

 Source, delivered stimulation, percept